Effort is often overlooked. You get out what you put in!

 Any one of these or a combination is sure to get you started!

 We get many calls from people who have bought or adopted horses and they are in bad shape.
 Physically, emotionally and usually both.
-Generally not new to horses but didn’t have the knowledge to have the really basic things correct, so all the other things fell apart.
+Generally not new to horses and so really wanting to help, but didn’t have the experience perhaps to understand the issues the horse has come with, so all the other things fell apart.

 Stable management – your horse needs time in turn out, time w other horse friends and access to hay or forage of some kind basically all the time.
 Restricting forage, keeping them in a stall, or keeping them alone starts many, many other behaviors which are considered undesirable.
 A happy horse is a breeze to work with.
 One that has anxiety, and emotional distress – not only does it lead often to serious medical issues, but safety issues as well.
 Then the horse is blamed.
 This is a “bad” horse.